Actively Recruiting

 • Children who screen positive on the M-CHAT-R/F or already have a diagnosis of autism

-• Parents fluent in English
+• Parents who are fluent in English

-• Parents agree to complete both study visits and review OPT-In-Early if randomized to the intervention group
+• Parents who agree to complete both study visits and review OPT-In-Early if randomized to the intervention group

-• Parents at least 18 years old
+• Parents who are at least 18 years old

 Not Eligible